japila-books/spark-sql-internals/docs/spark-sql-Analyzer-FindDataSourceTable.md

   table: CatalogTable): LogicalPlan
 ----

-`readHiveTable` creates a link:hive/HiveTableRelation.adoc[HiveTableRelation] for the input link:spark-sql-CatalogTable.adoc[CatalogTable].
+`readHiveTable` creates a hive/HiveTableRelation.md[HiveTableRelation] for the input spark-sql-CatalogTable.md[CatalogTable].

 NOTE: `readHiveTable` is used when `FindDataSourceTable` is requested to <<apply, resolve an UnresolvedCatalogRelation in a logical plan>> (for hive tables).